 - Mains or battery power options

-Visit the Latest Results page to download QLM’s white paper, providing a detailed overview of the technology behind the TDLidar technique, a review of the other available methods, and preliminary results from our field trials.
+Visit the Downloads page to download QLM’s white paper, providing a detailed overview of the technology behind the TDLidar technique, a review of the other available methods, and preliminary results from our field trials.